 In the early 1800s, while still a teen, Smith claimed he had visions of being visited by God, Jesus and the angel Moroni.
 God’s supposed message to him: that all existing Christian churches were false, and their teachings an “abomination.”
 So directed by Moroni, Smith translated special gold plates on which were written the Book of Mormon.
 (It is from this book, which the LDS believe contains the “fullness of the gospel,” that the church got the nickname “Mormon.”)

 Smith pronounced the text to be “the most correct of any book on earth, and the keystone of our religion…a man would get nearer to God by abiding by its precepts, than by any other book.”

 Wait—what?
 Joseph Smith asserted that the Book of Mormon has been more faithfully translated (transmitted) than the Bible?

 Per the LDS website, “The Book of Mormon answers essential questions that we all have at some point: Is there life after death, and what’s waiting for us on the other side?
 What is the purpose of life, and how can I find happiness and peace now?
 Does God know me and hear my prayers?
 How can I avoid sin and learn to truly repent?
 How can I become the best possible version of myself?”

-I share this response put forth by Pastor Tim Challies: “The heart of Joseph Smith’s false teaching was that he put his own authority over the authority of Scripture.
+I share this response about this pseudo Christian religion put forth by Pastor Tim Challies: “The heart of Joseph Smith’s false teaching was that he put his own authority over the authority of Scripture.
 By adding his own revelation to the Bible’s revelation, Smith took it upon himself to identify and correct what he claimed were errors in Scripture.”